Sensory modulation strategies for schools

 {{justify}}

-Every minute of every day, our senses are used to gather and respond to information in our environment, to keep us safe and to keep our bodies in a ‘just right’ state.
-This is happening at a primitive, subconscious brain level.
-We absorb information from our eight senses, which are quickly relayed and interpreted in our brains to provoke a response (Gourely et al., 2013).
-For example, when we hear a bang, the brain triggers a response to ensure our safety and we quickly gather further information from our senses to determine the cause and severity of the bang, and whether we are subsequently in danger or not (Perry, 2007).
-Our senses are working constantly throughout our day either regulating us, or not, determined by how safe we believe we are at any given moment (Champagne, 2011).
+Every minute of every day, our senses are used to gather and respond to information in our environment, to keep us safe and to keep our bodies in a ‘just right’ state (also known as homeostasis).
+This happens on a primitive, subconscious level.
+We absorb information from our senses, which is quickly relayed and interpreted by our brains to provoke a response (Gourely et al., 2013).
+For example, when we hear a bang, the brain triggers a response to ensure our safety - we quickly gather further information from our senses to determine the cause and severity of the bang, and whether we are subsequently in danger or not (Perry, 2007).
+Our senses are working constantly throughout our day to regulate or to act, determined by how safe we believe we are at any given moment (Champagne, 2011).

 Our 8 senses